About the Program at Shana's House

-It is highly beneficial to explore different recovery options to figure out the best fit since every person is different.
+It is highly beneficial to explore various recovery options to meet each of our resident's needs.
 There are a number of high-quality Intensive Outpatient Programs (IOP) in the surrounding area that can provide a wealth of experience.
 We offer safe, secure transportation to/from those services.

 Using a familiar, trustworthy therapist can strengthen the recovery progress, which is why we encourage residents to continue with the same professional.
-If the resident does not have a therapist, not to worry.
-Case managers will work closely with each resident to find a therapist that is a good fit and meets their needs.
-It is essential that each resident feels secure and comfortable with their therapist since they will be working through intensely personal issues together.
+If the resident does not have a therapist, our Case managers will work closely with each resident to find a therapist that is a good fit and meets their needs.
+It is essential that each resident feels secure and comfortable with their therapist, allowing for a strong therapist-client alliance to process personal issues.

-The northeast has one of the strongest concentrations of 12-Step recovery programs – so there are plenty to choose from.
+The northeast has one of the strongest concentrations of 12-Step recovery programs.
 We strongly encourage residents to commit to a “home” meeting and find a sponsor within two weeks of their first meeting.
 A sponsor will provide guidance and support for recovering addicts “working the steps,” which is an essential tool for successful recovery.

 Random testing to encourage a drug/alcohol-free lifestyle

-We have a zero tolerance policy for drug/alcohol use at Shana’s House womens recovery home.
+We have a zero tolerance policy for drug/alcohol use at Shana’s House women's recovery home.
 To maintain a drug/alcohol-free environment, there will be random testing 2-3 times a week (urinalysis and/or breathalyzer).
-This will deter relapses and help maintain a safe, sober living environment for our residents.
+This will deter relapses and help maintain a safe, sober living environment for all of our residents.

 Building Executive Functioning Skills

-Residents are given the opportunity to create healthy habits to improve their own self-care, this can include: time management (and follow through), budgeting, community living, mindfulness, and moderation.
+Residents are given the opportunity to create healthy habits to improve their own self-care, which can include: time management (and follow through), budgeting, community living, mindfulness, and moderation.

 Recovery through Nutrition and Wellness

-Phase 2 and independent Phase 1 residents can learn to achieve culinary autonomy with meal planning, grocery shopping, and cooking.
-This way, when residents transition back into their lives outside of Shana’s House, they will be prepared to maintain a healthy food lifestyle.
+Phase 2 and independent Phase 1 residents can learn to achieve culinary autonomy through meal planning, grocery shopping, and cooking.
+This way, when residents transition back into their lives outside of Shana’s House, they will be prepared to maintain a healthy lifestyle.